-- No net decrease in neighborhood commercial floor area southwest of the Whisman Road/Middlefield Road intersection (the properties currently occupied by Roger's Deli, 7-Eleven, Carl's Jr., La Costeña, Dollar Tree, etc.); - Minimum 1,500 square feet of neighborhood commercial uses at key locations elsewhere in the Plan area (see Map 1); - Standards and design guidelines that incentivize "Active Frontages" that can readily be occupied by neighborhood commercial uses; - FAR exemptions and public benefit incentives for neighborhood commercial uses;
+- No net decrease in neighborhood commercial floor area southwest of the Whisman Road/Middlefield Road intersection (the properties currently occupied by Roger's Deli, 7-Eleven, Carl's Jr., La Costeña, Dollar Tree, etc.); - Minimum 1,500 square feet of neighborhood commercial uses at key locations elsewhere in the Plan area (see Map 1); - Standards and design guidelines that incentivize "Active Frontages" that can readily be occupied by neighborhood commercial uses;

-- Allowed neighborhood commercial uses throughout the Precise Plan; and - Minimum targets for neighborhood commercial floor area in each character area, to which individual development applications will be compared.
+- FAR exemptions and public benefit incentives for neighborhood commercial uses; - Allowed neighborhood commercial uses throughout the Precise Plan; and - Targets for neighborhood commercial floor area in each character area, to which individual development applications will be compared.
+These targets are not mandatory, but are used to monitor development and review projects based on complete neighborhood expectations.

 In general, the City Council supported the strategy, but added that it is important that a grocery store be provided.
-In response, a grocery store was explicitly added to the complete neighborhood targets.
+In response, a grocery store was explicitly added to the complete neighborhood targets (which are not hard requirements, but guidance for reviewing new developments).

-Neighborhood commercial floor area is costly to construct, and rent returns are relatively low, so developers are frequently reluctant to provide those uses within their projects.
+Neighborhood commercial floor area is relatively costly to construct, and rent returns are relatively low, so developers are frequently reluctant to provide those uses within their projects.
 Based on this, it is possible that the "neighborhood target" framework may not be adequate to achieve the targets, especially where neighborhood commercial businesses may be most successful.
 In general, there is a trade-off between certainty and flexibility in the provision of neighborhood commercial floor area, where the "neighborhood target" provides more flexibility, but the on-site requirements provide more certainty.